marcoax/MA_eu_cookie_law/README.md

 # MA eu cookie law
-MA eu cookie law
+MA eu cookie law jquery plugin
-EU cookie law php/jquery utility.

 A simple Jquery plugin for the EU cookies Law.

+Provided with a php example.